 Reported emissions incorrect

-You will need to process a revision to your certified inventory in order for a revised invoice to be generated.
+You will need to submit a revision to your certified inventory.
 Please contact the Air Quality Planning Section to discuss these issues: Kelly Petersen 225-219-3404 Kelly.Petersen@la.gov

 Mailing address incorrect